alphagov/govuk-mobile-backend/README.md

 - If `.env.static` exists at the repo root, its contents are written first to `.env`.
 - Outputs for each stack are appended and grouped by a comment header.

-### Running only for a single stack (legacy per-service scripts)

-Some service folders have their own legacy script variants.
-Prefer the top-level script above.

 ### SAM deploy to Dev Environment

 We utilise the power of Nx to help us bundle, SAM build & SAM deploy our code from our own machines into the dev environment.
 In order to carry this out you will need to: